TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 ## Supporters

 Surprise!
 There's another blob of data.
-This one's private: It's a list of paying SUPPORTERS.
+This one's private: It's a list of paying SUPPORTERS (that's you).

 A supporter looks like this: